sudara/soundmanager2-rails/README.md

-# SoundManager 2 for Rails 3
+# SoundManager 2 for Rails 3/4

-Easy and non-obtrusive way to get [SoundManager 2](http://www.schillmania.com/projects/soundmanager2/) as a dep for your rails3 project.
+Easy and non-obtrusive way to get [SoundManager 2](http://www.schillmania.com/projects/soundmanager2/) as a dep for rails3/rails4.

 Note: This gem differs from glaszig's ["soundmanager-rails"](https://github.com/glaszig/soundmanager-rails) in that all it only exposes the js and swf files for usage in the asset pipeline.
 It does not auto-intialize soundmanager when required, nor change what is required based upon your env.
 It *only* exposes the assets for manual use and uses versioning that follows soundmanager2's development.